fiinix/fiinix.github.io/_posts/2014/november/2014-11-23-a-scary-hairy-beard-story.md

 date: 2014-11-23 T 16:30 UTC
 tags : [Beard]
 category: personal
-excerpt: In which Carlos Eriksson tries to grow a beard for a year and documents his journey, week by itchy week.
+excerpt: In which Carlos Eriksson grows a beard for an entire year and documents his journey, week by itchy week.
 ---
-*Feel free to bookmark this entry to easily return to it, it will be updated every Sunday.*
+*The beard journey has ended.*

+Between 9th November 2014 to 8th November 2015 I decided to let both my hair and beard grow out.

+It was quite a journey, from itching and beard dandruff to more itching and hair in my mouth, I discovered first hand that to keep a beard requires more maintenance than I had expected.
+I bought equipment like a fancy Italian scissor and oils and shampoos, all in the spirit of keeping my beard nice.

+And whilst my journey may have ended you can still read it from start to finish.
+Every four weeks I posted a progress photo with a time-lapse crowning the final week.

 [Start](#week-0) |
 [Week 1](#week-1---itchy-bitchy-tiny-whiny) |